 - There should be a culture of continuous learning and improvement across the organisations that work together to safeguard and promote the welfare of children, identifying opportunities to draw on what works and promote good practice;

 - The approach taken to reviews should be proportionate according to the scale and level of complexity of the issues being examined;

 - Reviews of serious cases should be led by individuals who are independent of the case under review and of the organisations whose actions are being reviewed;

 - Professionals should be involved fully in reviews and invited to contribute their perspectives without fear of being blamed for actions they took in good faith;

 - Families, including surviving children, should be invited to contribute to reviews.
 They should understand how they are going to be involved and their expectations should be managed appropriately and sensitively.
 This is important for ensuring that the child is at the centre of the process;

-- Final reports of SCRs must be published, including the LSCB’s response to the review findings, in order to achieve transparency.
+- Final reports of Serious Case Reviews (SCRs) must be published, including the LSCB’s response to the review findings, in order to achieve transparency.
 The impact of SCRs and other reviews on improving services to children and families and on reducing the incidence of deaths or serious harm to children must also be described in LSCB annual reports and will inform inspections; and

 - Improvement must be sustained through regular monitoring and follow up so that the findings from these reviews make a real impact on improving outcomes for children.